react-native-google-signin/google-signin/README.md

 #### `isSignedIn()`

 This method may be used to find out whether some user is currently signed in.
 It returns a promise which resolves with a boolean value (it never rejects).
 In the native layer, this is a synchronous call.
+This means that it will resolve even when the device is offline.
+Note that it may happen that `isSignedIn()` resolves to true and calling `signInSilently()` rejects with an error (eg. due to a network issue).

 ```js
 isSignedIn = async () => {